Today's Articles

 With his mother and three siblings, Millie, Beverley, and Cordelia, Heard was sold twice as a child.
 When he was nine and already working as a servant in the household where his mother was a cook, she and his elder sister died of typhoid fever.
 At age ten, Heard was set to work as a plowboy on a farm.
 At fifteen, having been assaulted by a drunken "boss man" and becoming aware of the potential ending of his slave status after the American Civil War, he fled and began living with his father, who kept a wheelwright's shop in Elberton, Georgia.
 Although literacy was forbidden to slaves before the War, he attended Sunday School and trained his memory by learning large amounts of the Bible by memory.

 After emancipation, while living with his father, he paid a white schoolboy ten cents a lesson to teach him basic literacy.
 He also began working for a local farmer for five dollars a month and the opportunity, each night, of reciting back to him a lesson learned over lunch.
 This farmer was William H. Heard, from whom Heard then took his name (he had previously been known as "Henry").
 Heard returned and began working at his father's shop.
 By this time, a school had been set up in Elberton that he could attend.
-By following every opportunity for educational advancement that offered itself, he achieved a teaching qualification and a place at the university.
+By following every opportunity for educational advancement, he achieved a teaching qualification and a place at the university.

 He attended the University of South Carolina until 1877, when the state government removed all Black students.
 During the Reconstruction era, Heard was elected to the state legislature in South Carolina as a Republican representing Abbeville County but was removed when the Democrats achieved power.
 Because of his political interests, he was not allowed to find work as a teacher in the state.
 He later completed his education in Philadelphia.
 In 1878, Heard, whose parents had followed Baptist and Methodist faiths, joined the African Methodist Episcopal Church.
 Heard married Josephine Delphine Henderson of Salisbury, N.C., in 1882.